hydroserver2/hydroserver/docs/deployment/aws-deployment-terraform.md

 3. The workflow will take several minutes to complete.
 Once complete, you should have an Elastic Beanstalk app and environment, a Cloudfront distribution, and several S3 buckets associated with your environment.
 At this point, these services will not have any HydroServer code deployed to them, but you can check the AWS Console to verify that they are running.

 ## Additional Environment Configuration
+1. Using a Google account, follow the instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key) to generate a Google Maps API key and map ID for your HydroServer environment.
+2. Create the following GitHub environment variables:
+   - DEBUG: Set to 'True' for development deployments or 'False' for production deployments.
-1. Retrieve the CloudFront distribution ID and domain name from the AWS CloudFront dashboard.
+   - CLOUDFRONT_ID: You can retrieve the CloudFront distribution ID from the AWS CloudFront dashboard.
-2. Create a GitHub environment variable called CLOUDFRONT_ID for the CloudFront ID.
-3. Create a GitHub environment variable called ALLOWED_HOSTS and enter the CloudFront domain name.
-ALLOWED_HOSTS accepts a comma-separated list of domains Django will accept requests from, so you can also enter the autogenerated Elastic Beanstalk domain.
+   - ALLOWED_HOSTS: Enter your CloudFront domain name.
+This variable accepts a comma-separated list of domains Django will accept requests from, so you can also enter the autogenerated Elastic Beanstalk domain for testing.
 If you're attaching a custom domain to your CloudFront distribution, you should enter that domain.
-For security reasons, you should limit ALLOWED_HOSTS to only domains you intend users to be able to access HydroServer from.
+For security reasons, you should limit ALLOWED_HOSTS to only domains you intend users or developers to be able to access HydroServer from.
-4. Create a GitHub environment variable called PROXY_BASE_URL and enter the CloudFront domain name, including the protocol (e.g. https://).
+   - PROXY_BASE_URL: Enter the CloudFront domain name, including the protocol (e.g. https://).
 If you're using a custom domain instead of the CloudFront generated domain, use that base URL instead.
 Some pages and resources, such as the admin dashboard, will only work when accessed through this base URL.
-5. Using a Google account, follow the instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key) to generate a Google Maps API key and map ID for your HydroServer environment.
+3. Create the following GitHub environment secrets:
+   - DJANGO_SECRET_KEY: Generate and store a Django secret key here.
+   - GOOGLE_MAPS_API_KEY: Enter the Google Maps API key you created in step 1.
-6. Create GitHub environment secrets called GOOGLE_MAPS_API_KEY and GOOGLE_MAPS_MAP_ID for the Google Maps API key and map ID you just created.
+   - GOOGLE_MAPS_MAP_ID: Enter the Google Maps map ID you created in step 1.

 ## Timescale Cloud Database Setup
 1. From your hydroserver-ops repo, click Actions > Workflows and select "Create HydroServer Timescale Cloud Database".
-2. Run the workflow, providing your environment name, Django admin account credentials, and partition interval (default: 365 days).
-The Django credentials you provide will be used to create a superuser you can use to log in to the Django admin dashboard.
+2. Run the workflow, providing your environment name, Django admin account credentials, partition interval (default: 365 days), and optional HydroServer version.
+   - The Django credentials you provide will be used to create a superuser you can use to log in to the Django admin dashboard.
 You can change these later if you wish.
-The partition interval is used to chunk the HydroServer observations table.
+   - The partition interval is used to chunk the HydroServer observations table.
 Depending on your use cases, you may want to adjust this value.
 You can read more about Timescale hypertables and partitioning [here](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
 Although Timescale Cloud uses a default partition interval of 7 days, the default used by the hydroserver-ops repo is 365 days.
-3. Optionally specify a HydroServer version.
+   - You can optionally specify a HydroServer version to base the database configuration on.
 If you want to use the latest version of HydroServer, leave this field blank.
-4. After the workflow completes, you should see a new service on your Timescale Cloud dashboard.
+3. After the workflow completes, you should see a new service on your Timescale Cloud dashboard.
 To connect to this service, retrieve the Timescale database connection details from the output folder in the Terraform S3 bucket you created earlier.
-5. Create a GitHub environment secret called DATABASE_URL and store the database connection string from the Timescale connection details file.
+4. Create the following GitHub environment secret:
+   - DATABASE_URL: Use the database connection string from the Timescale connection details file you looked up in step 3.

 ## Google OAuth Settings
 1. To enable Google OAuth for HydroServer account creation, follow the instructions [here](https://developers.google.com/identity/protocols/oauth2) to create client credentials for HydroServer.
 2. Use the following pattern for the Google OAuth authorized redirect URL: {PROXY_BASE_URL}/api/account/google/auth
+3. Create the following GitHub environment secrets:
+   - OAUTH_GOOGLE_CLIENT: The Google OAuth client key for the credentials you just created.
-3. Create GitHub environment secrets called OAUTH_GOOGLE_CLIENT and OAUTH_GOOGLE_SECRET for the credentials you just created.
+   - OAUTH_GOOGLE_SECRET: The Google OAuth secret key for the credentials you just created.

 ## ORCID OAuth Settings
 1. To enable ORCID OAuth for HydroServer account creation, follow the instructions [here](https://info.orcid.org/documentation/api-tutorials/api-tutorial-get-and-authenticated-orcid-id/) to create client credentials for HydroServer.
 2. Use the following pattern for the ORCID OAuth authorized redirect URL: {PROXY_BASE_URL}/api/account/orcid/auth
+3. Create the following GitHub environment secrets:
+   - OAUTH_ORCID_CLIENT: The ORCID OAuth client key for the credentials you just created.
-3. Create GitHub environment secrets called OAUTH_ORCID_CLIENT and OAUTH_ORCID_SECRET for the credentials you just created.
+   - OAUTH_ORCID_SECRET: The ORCID OAuth secret key for the credentials you just created.

 ## HydoShare OAuth Settings
 1. To enable HydroShare OAuth for HydroServer data archival, create a HydroShare account and use [this page](https://www.hydroshare.org/o/applications/) to create client credentials for HydroServer.
 2. Use the following pattern for the HydroShare OAuth authorized redirect URL: {PROXY_BASE_URL}/api/account/hydroshare/auth
+3. Create the following GitHub environment secrets:
+   - OAUTH_HYDROSHARE_CLIENT: The HydroShare OAuth client key for the credentials you just created.
-3. Create GitHub environment secrets called OAUTH_HYDROSHARE_CLIENT and OAUTH_HYDROSHARE_SECRET for the credentials you just created.
+   - OAUTH_HYDROSHARE_SECRET: The HydroShare OAuth secret key for the credentials you just created.

 ## Deploy HydroServer to AWS Cloud
 1. From the hydroserver-ops repo, click Actions > Workflows and choose "Deploy HydroServer to AWS Cloud Deployment".
-2. Run the workflow, entering the environment name.
+2. Run the workflow, entering your GitHub environment name and optional HydroServer version (leave blank to use the latest version).
-3. Optionally specify a HydroServer version.
-If you want to use the latest version of HydroServer, leave this field blank.
-4. After completion, your HydroServer instance should be running at the autogenerated CloudFront URL.
-You can log in to the admin dashboard at /admin/ using the superuser credentials you entered during the Timescale Cloud setup workflow.
+3. After the workflow completes, your HydroServer instance should be running at the autogenerated CloudFront URL.
+You can log in to the admin dashboard at /admin/ using the admin credentials you entered during the Timescale Cloud setup workflow.

 ## Updating HydroServer
 1. If you want to update HydroServer, just rerun the workflow from the previous section.